college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

        a)	GPCRdb: https://gpcrdb.org/structure

        b)	GPCR-EXP: https://zhanggroup.org/GPCR-EXP (From the download page; download the Superposed GPCRs: ``“pdb_overlays.tar.gz”``.)

 2. After collecting all PDBs for GPCR, check the common PDBs and remove the duplicates.

-3. Prepare all the proteins using ``“Protein-Preparation Wizard of Schrodinger Suite”`` for missing atoms, adding Hydrogen, assigning the correct protonation state of amino acid residues and minimization of heavy atoms.
+3. Prepare all the proteins using ``“Protein-Preparation Wizard of Schrodinger Suite”`` for missing atoms, add Hydrogens, assigning the correct protonation state of amino acid residues and minimization of heavy atoms.

-4. The following files must be collected on prepared protein before generating all features.
+4. The following files must be collected on `prepared protein` before generating all features.

-    a)	Save prepared protein into a PDB format file `{pdbid}_protein.pdb` to generate the GPCR generic residue numbering system file for each protein.
+    a)	Save prepared protein into a PDB format file `{pdbid}_protein.pdb` to generate the `GPCR generic residue numbering system` file for each protein.

        i.
 Using the following web link, the GPCR generic residue numbering file can be generated for each PDB file. https://gpcrdb.org/structure/generic_numbering_index

        ii.
-This will assign the generic residue numbering system to the input `{pdbid}_protein.pdb file` and produces the output file in `{pdbid}_protein_GPCRDB.pdb`.
+This will assign the generic residue numbering system to the input file `{pdbid}_protein.pdb` and produces the output file `{pdbid}_protein_GPCRDB.pdb`.

        iii.
-Use the Jupyter notebook under Data Preparation Folder to convert `*.pdb` into `*.csv file`.
+Use the Jupyter notebook under Data Preparation Folder to convert `*.pdb` into `*.csv file`. `(Batch execution supported)`

         Convert_GPCRPDBs_to_PandasDataframe.ipynb

-    b)	Save prepared protein into a MOL2 format file `{pdbid}_ protein.mol2` to perform in-situ minimization using the Szybki (OpenEye Scientific Software).
+    b)	Save prepared protein into a MOL2 format file `{pdbid}_protein.mol2` to perform `in-situ minimization` using the `Szybki (OpenEye Scientific Software)`.

     c)	Save the prepared protein into a MOL2 format file `{pdbid}_ pocket.mol2` after trimming the binding site residues within 7.0 Å from the bound ligand.

 5. #### Workflow on Non-Optimized GPCR feature generation:

-    a)	Generate the Interaction Feature (INT_Feat): Using the `{pdbid}_ pocket.mol2` and bound ligand in *.mol2 as input for ICHEM to generate the `*.ifp`.
+    a)	Generate the Interaction Feature (INT_Feat): Use the `{pdbid}_ pocket.mol2` and bound ligand in `*.mol2` as input for ICHEM to generate the `*.ifp`.

-       Use the following script under the Feature Generation Folder sh run-IChem.sh
+       Use the following script under the Feature Generation Folder for batch execution sh run-IChem.sh

-    b)	Generate the Pocket Feature (POCK_Feat): Using the `{pdbid}_ pocket.mol2` as input for FuzCav to generate the pocket features in `*.txt`.
+    b)	Generate the Pocket Feature (POCK_Feat): Use the `{pdbid}_ pocket.mol2` as input for FuzCav to generate the pocket features in `*.txt`.

-        Use the follwing script under the Feature Generation Folder step by step: sh step1.fuzcav_tagged.sh
+        Use the follwing script under the Feature Generation Folder step by step for batch execution: sh step1.fuzcav_tagged.sh
         sh step2.listtagged.sh
         sh step3.fuzcav_fp.sh

-    c)	Generate the Ligand Feature (LIG_Feat): Save all the Non-Optimized ligand from GPCR PDBs, into `*.sdf file` and using the `*.sdf file` as input to generate the E3FP fingerprint and save them into the `*.csv file`.
+    c)	Generate the Ligand Feature (LIG_Feat): Save all the Non-Optimized ligand from GPCR PDBs, into `*.sdf file` and use the same `*.sdf file` as input to generate the E3FP fingerprint and save them into the `*.csv file`.

         Use the following script under the Feature Generation Folder python E3FP_Gen.py

 6. #### Workflow on Optimized GPCR feature generation:

-     a)	Using the `{pdbid}_ protein.mol2` and bound ligand `*.mol2` perform the in-situ optimization of ligand and binding site residue using the Szybki (OpenEye Scientific Software).
+     a)	Using the `{pdbid}_ protein.mol2` and bound ligand `*.mol2` perform the `in-situ optimization` of ligand and binding site residue using the `Szybki (OpenEye Scientific Software)`.

-        Use the script under the Preprocessing Folder sh run_szybki.sh
+        Use the script under the Preprocessing Folder for batch execution sh run_szybki.sh

     b) After optimization, the output file `{pdbid}_ opt_complex.mol2` is produced, which must be split into protein and ligand.

-    c) From the optimized complex trim the binding site residues within 7.0 Å from the bound ligand and save the trimmed protein file as mol2 file `{pdbid}_opt_pocket.mol2`.

-    i) The user can use the maestro for the above task.
+    c) From the optimized complex, trim the binding site residues within 7.0 Å from the bound ligand and save the trimmed protein file as mol2 file `{pdbid}_opt_pocket.mol2`. `(The user can use the maestro or any other related program for the this task)`

-    d) The optimized files must be used as an input file to generate the various features like as above.
+    d) The optimized protein and ligand files are further used as an input file to generate the various features like as above in the case of Section 5.

-    e) Generate the Interaction Feature (INT_Feat): Using the `{pdbid}_opt_pocket.mol2` and bound ligand in `*.mol2` as input for ICHEM to generate the interaction features `*.ifp`.
+    e) Generate the Interaction Feature (INT_Feat): Use the `{pdbid}_opt_pocket.mol2` and bound ligand in `*.mol2` as input for ICHEM to generate the interaction features `*.ifp`.

-        Use the following script under the Feature Generation Folder sh run-IChem.sh
+        Use the following script under the Feature Generation Folder for batch execution sh run-IChem.sh

     f) Generate the Pocket Feature (POCK_Feat): Using the `{pdbid}_opt_pocket.mol2` as input for FuzCav to generate the pocket features in `*.txt`.